Placement and Allocation of Virtual Network Functions: Multi-dimensional Case: Introduction

 \section{Introduction}

-Network function virtualization (NFV) is a new design paradigm where network functions (e.g., firewall, intrusion detection, and load balancer) that traditionally run in dedicated hardware are now replaced by software modules hosted on general purpose commodity servers \cite{Introduction2012}.
+With the emergence of many new technologies and applications (such as autonomous vehicles, extended reality, and edge intelligence), the role of modern networks (beyond-5G and 6G) has evolved beyond providing basic connectivity services \cite{latva2020key}.
+It has now become imperative to provide various types of network services (such as security, performance optimization, and value-added services) in modern networks.
+Realizing such network services usually requires a new design paradigm, called Network function virtualization (NFV), where network functions (e.g., firewall, intrusion detection, and load balancer) that traditionally run in dedicated hardware are now replaced by software modules hosted on general purpose commodity servers \cite{Introduction2012}.
 Several advantages can be harnessed from this architecture such as reducing the deployment cost, increasing the agility, and improving the scalability.
 These advantages have encouraged major Internet service providers (ISPs) to consider this new architecture, and some of them have already started the transition to NFV \cite{Amdocs_whitepaper}.

 However, transitioning to NFV faces challenges from different perspectives.
 From network flows' perspective, each flow needs to be processed by certain types of network functions, and each network function requires a different amount of the resources at servers (e.g., CPU, memory, and I/O).
 In addition, flows generally require all of their traffic be fully processed by such functions to satisfy certain quality of services \cite{poularakis2017one}.
 From ISPs' perspective, transitioning to NFV usually happens in multiple stages for several reasons, including budget limitations and the desire to utilize the already provisioned hardware.
 Considering both perspectives leads to an important question: under a limited budget, how to efficiently introduce NFV in each stage such that the total traffic of fully processed flows is maximized?
 To answer this question, we need to address two main issues: 1) where to place nodes that support NFV (called VNF-nodes) without exceeding the given budget?
 And 2) how to allocate the VNF-nodes' resources to satisfy the requirements of network flows?
 We refer to this problem as joint VNF-nodes placement and resource allocation (VPRA).